cybersheepdog/Report-Template-for-TI-and-IR/README.md

 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg

 # Report-Template-for-TR-and-IR
-Excel version of the tmplate created by lenny Zeltser discussed at https://zeltser.com/cyber-threat-intel-and-ir-report-template/.
+Excel version of the tmplate created by Lenny Zeltser and discussed at https://zeltser.com/cyber-threat-intel-and-ir-report-template/.

+I added in Diamond Model visualizations with space to fill in the verticies.

+Hope this helps someone.